Training Materials Design Analysis

 Energy Management

-We structure the course around Breaks to make sure that people have enough energy to learn or participate in exercises.
+We structure the course around breaks to make sure that people have enough energy to learn or participate in exercises.
 For example, we avoid theoretical content after lunch, because it is likely to put people to sleep.
 Energy management is mainly achieved through experimentation over course deliveries and from feedback from our customer.
 We analyse how delegates progress during the course and at what point they get tired.
 We use this knowledge and feed it back to specific and generic course design.

 Pre-Delivery Course Analysis